-- Microsoft Windows NT® 4.0 (with Service Pack 3 or later), Windows 98, or Windows 2000. - 100 MHz Intel Pentium[®] microprocessor. - 32 MB RAM. - · Adobe Acrobat Reader 3.0 or later.
-Adobe Acrobat Reader software is included on the documentation CD, and you can install it when you run the IBM Documentation Browser.
+- Microsoft Windows NT® 4.0 (with Service Pack 3 or later), Windows 98, Windows 2000, or Red Hat Linux. - 100 MHz IntelTM Pentium® microprocessor. - 32 MB of RAM. - Adobe Acrobat Reader 3.0 (or later) or xpdf, which comes with Linux operating systems.

+Note: Adobe Acrobat Reader software is included on the documentation CD, and you can install it when you run the IBM Documentation Browser.